PrairieLearn/PrairieLearn/docs/pl-drawing/index.md

 Any element is free to define any of the above methods, and a description for each is given here:

 - `generate(canvas, options, submittedAnswer)`
   Creates a Fabric.js representation of the element and places it onto the canvas.
-The options dictioanry that is passed in is the same one that is generated in the Python `generate()` function.
+The options dictionary that is passed in is the same one that is generated in the Python `generate()` function.
 This function should also register the element with the answer state (see example below, and definition of answer state class).
 - `button_press(canvas, options, submittedAnswer)`
   This function will be run whenever the sidebar control button for this element is pressed.
 By default this will call `generate()`, so in most cases you do not need to implement this.
 - `get_button_icon(options)`
-  Returns the path as a string for this button's icon relative to `clientFilesElement` (or `clientFilesExtension`)
+  Returns the path as a string for this button's icon relative to `clientFilesElement` (or `clientFilesExtension`).
+By default, this will resolve to the same filename as the element's name, so if your image has the same name you do not need to implement this.
 - `get_button_tooltip(options)`
   Returns the tooltip that is displayed when the mouse hovers over this element's button.